What is CORS?

 Preflight request

-Browsers automatically issue what is called a 'preflight' request as part of a CORS request to determine if the CORS protocol itself is understood by the server.
-It uses the HTTP OPTIONS Method.
-It is this request that determines is the actual request is safe to send to the server.
+Browsers automatically fire a ‘preflight’ request as part of a CORS request to check whether the server understands the CORS protocol.
+It uses the HTTP OPTIONS method.
+This preflight determines whether the actual request is safe to send.

 How to avoid CORS?